LaurenHuet/eDNA_automated_audit/README.md

 - Each tab is non-empty
 - **Mandatory column completeness** — checked across `sampleMetadata`, `experimentRunMetadata`, `taxaRaw`, and `taxaFinal`:
   - The requirement level row (`# requirement_level_code`) is parsed to identify mandatory (`M`) columns
-  - Conditional mandatory rules are read directly from the cell comments, e.g.:
+  - Conditional mandatory rules are read from the cell comments in the xlsx template, e.g.:
     - `neg_cont_type` is only mandatory when `samp_category = negative control`
     - `pos_cont_type` is only mandatory when `samp_category = positive control`
     - `decimalLatitude`, `decimalLongitude`, `env_broad_scale`, `env_local_scale`, `env_medium` are mandatory unless `samp_category` is a control type